Covid-19 – Garden Openings

 Like many of us, garden owners have had lots of time on their hands this year and the outcome is that gardens of the West Cork Garden Trail are to an exceptional standard and have never looked better!

-In line with the recent relaxations around movement, many of the 27 gardens of the West Cork Garden Trail are now open and operating in accordance with guidelines on social distancing and hand hygiene.
-These include
+In line with the recent relaxations around movement, most of the 27 gardens of the West Cork Garden Trail are now open and operating in accordance with guidelines on social distancing and hand hygiene.

 o Fota Arboretum & Gardens